Overview

 The AI combines the right modules to build the service.

-And this democratization creates a feedback loop.
+And this opening up creates a feedback loop.
 As the number of module consumers grows, so does the number of module providers.
 As more capability modules emerge, the variety of services AI can assemble expands.
 As the variety expands, more users think I could build something too.
 Once this virtuous cycle kicks in, the module economy accelerates.

 Addressing the Counterarguments